ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * Reference: This contains a pointer to the public specification for the item.

-This registry has been initially populated by the values in {{fig-ACE-Groupcomm-Parameters}}.
+This registry has been initially populated with the values in {{fig-ACE-Groupcomm-Parameters}}.
 The Reference column for all of these entries refers to sections of this document.

 ## ACE Groupcomm Key Types {#iana-key}